 This is a congenital defect linked to spina bifida.
 These lesions afflict females 1.5 times more frequently than men and are visible in the first few months or years of life.
 A lipomyelomeningocele is a huge mass of fat cells.
 It originates in the spinal canal and protrudes under the skin of the child’s back through the space between the vertebrae as a big, uneven lump of soft tissue at the base of the lower back or in the buttocks from birth.

 More than 90% of patients will have a clear soft tissue swell across the lower back’s spine.
 These lesions are not painful and are covered by skin.
 Although neurological function normally declines over a period of months to years, patients may begin to lose it as soon as a few weeks after birth.
 Typical neurological symptoms include weakness, incontinence of the bladder and intestines, and weakness.
 The lower extremities may atrophy as a result of the weakness, which may be symmetrical or asymmetrical.
-Pain in older teens and adults may be what prompts a patient to visit a doctor.
-The discomfort could radiate and be difficult to define.
-There may not be much back movement.
+Pain in older teens and adults that radiates and is often difficult to define causes them to visit a doctor.
+Also, these patients experience minimal back movement.

 Causes